aheze/OpenFind/README.md

 ![OpenFind](Assets/GitHub/Header.png)

 An app to find text in real life.
-Now open-source!
+Released in the public domain.

 - [Download on the App Store](https://apps.apple.com/app/id6443969902).
 - Search your entire photo library in split seconds.